Tired-Fox/phml/README.md

 **Use**

 PHML provides file type varibles for better ease of use.
 The types include `HTML`, `PHML`, and `JSON`.
-They can be imported with `from phml import HTML, PHML, JSON.
+They can be imported with `from phml import HTML, PHML, JSON`.

 First import the parser, `from phml import Parser`.
 Then you can do the following: